exasol/pyexasol/docs/SCRIPT_OUTPUT.md

 # UDF script output

 Exasol allows to capture combined output (STDOUT + STDERR) of UDF scripts.
-It is very helpful for debugging and to extract additional statistics in production.
+It is very helpful for debugging and to extract additional statistics from scripts running in production.

 In order to use this feature, user has to run TCP server and provide it's address via session parameters.
 For example: